 - Cigna-HealthSpring Rx Secure-Extra

-The Secure-Essential plan offers no deductible on tier 1 and tier 2 drugs, with no copay for tier 1 drugs ordered through preferred mail-order pharmacies.
-With monthly premiums listed at just $22.20, this may be one of the most affordable plans available.
-The Secure-Extra plan has the lowest deductible of the three offerings ($100), with a higher monthly premium of $74.40.
+The Secure-Essential plan offers no deductible on tier 1 and tier 2 drugs, with no copay for tier 1 drugs ordered through select mail-order pharmacies.
+With monthly premiums listed at just $24, this may be one of the cheapest plans available.
+The Secure-Extra plan has the lowest deductible of the three options ($100), with a higher monthly premium of $50.

-No matter which plan you choose, the myCigna mobile app makes it easy to manage your prescriptions from your mobile device and order medications for home delivery.
+No matter which plan you choose, the myCigna mobile app makes it easy to manage your drugs from your mobile device and order them for home delivery.

-The company's financial stability is exemplified by its No. 13 ranking on the Fortune 500 list.
+The company's financial stability is shown by its No. 13 ranking on the Fortune 500 list.

 You can buy your plan online or call to speak with a representative for help.
-The website offers robust resources, including videos and articles, for anyone with questions about Medicare in general or which plan they should purchase.
+The website offers many resources, which include videos and articles, for anyone with questions about Medicare or which plan they should buy.

-Affordable premiums, and two plans with $0 deductibles
+Low-cost premiums and two plans with $0 deductibles.

-Two apps make it easy to manage your health insurance and your health
+Two mobile apps make it easy to manage your insurance and your health.

-Will only get preferred pricing at Walgreens and Duane Reade
+Preferred pricing only at Walgreens and Duane Reade.

-We chose UnitedHealthcare because it's easy to choose from the three available plans on its website, outlining premiums, deductibles, and copays on drugs in different tiers in an easy-to-read chart.
+We chose UnitedHealthcare (UHC) because it's easy to choose from the three plan options on its website.
+UHC outlines premiums, deductibles, and copays on drugs in different tiers in a chart that is easy to read.

-UnitedHealthcare’s Medicare Part D plan is one of the more costly on our list, but it's worth it for the value it provides and the level of customer service.
-With a 5-star CMS rating for customer service and several awards from top publications, UnitedHealthcare offers premier service that starts with an easy-to-navigate website.
+UHC's Part D plan is one of the more costly on our list, but it's worth it for the value and level of customer service it provides.
+With a five-star CMS rating for customer service and many awards, UHC offers premier service that starts with a website that's easy to get around.